AI-Hypercomputer/xpk/docs/troubleshooting.md

 `[XPK] b'error: the server doesn\'t have a resource type "workloads"\n'`

-Mitigate this error by re-running your `xpk.py cluster create ...` command, to refresh the cluster configurations.
+Mitigate this error by re-running your `xpk cluster create ...` command, to refresh the cluster configurations.

 ## Permission Issues: `requires one of ["permission_name"] permission(s)`.